arman-keshavarz123/Mini-Shell/README.md

-# NYU Shell (nyush)
+# Mini Shell (nyush)

-A Unix shell implementation written in C as part of an Operating Systems course project.
+A Unix shell implementation written in C as part of an Operating Systems project.
 This shell provides a comprehensive command-line interface with advanced features including job control, piping, I/O redirection, and built-in commands.

 ## Features